Nursing Assistants and Orderlies

 Some nursing assistants also may dispense medication, depending on their training level and the state in which they work.

-In nursing homes and residential care facilities, assistants are often the principal caregivers.
+In nursing homes and residential care facilities, nursing assistants are often the principal caregivers.
 They have more contact with residents than other members of the staff.
-Because some residents stay in a nursing home for months or years, assistants may develop close relationships with their residents.
+Nursing assistants often develop close relationships with their patients because some residents stay in a nursing home for months or years.

 Orderlies typically do the following:

-The work of nursing assistants and orderlies can be strenuous.
-They spend much of their time on their feet as they take care of many patients or residents.
+The work of nursing assistants and orderlies may be strenuous.
+They spend much of their time on their feet as they care for patients.

-Most nursing assistants and orderlies work full time.
-Because nursing homes and hospitals provide care at all hours, nursing assistants and orderlies may need to work nights, weekends, and holidays.
+Although most nursing assistants and orderlies work full time, some work part time.
+Because nursing and residential care facilities and hospitals provide care at all hours, nursing assistants and orderlies may need to work nights, weekends, and holidays.